 The “Why” Motivates

-Clearly communicating goals and every step within those goals gives workers the context of their work.
-They can have a solid understanding of how their day-to-day responsibilities affect the big picture.
-They get to see how what they are in charge of makes an impact on the organization as a whole, and that is extremely motivating.
+When employees have a solid understanding of how their day-to-day responsibilities affect their immediate career, their fellow colleagues, and the company’s bottom line and trajectory, they are more likely to see themselves as part of a larger, integrated strategy.
+Employees see they are in charge of makes an impact on the organization as a whole, and that is extremely motivating.
 Tech and business journalist Karsten Strauss said: